robodatalab/authorship/README.md

 fragment in the document.
 The message at the end names the chapters and the reason.
 Running it again often settles it; a chapter that fails repeatedly is usually one long enough to exhaust the model's output budget.

-**Gemini says a model is no longer available.** Google retires model names.
-Pick another from the **Model** dropdown in the Account drawer — the refusal also names its replacement, if you would rather type it into `authorship.gemini.model` yourself.
-Nothing is wrong with your key.

-**Gemini says the quota is exceeded, with `limit: 0`.** That is not an allowance you have used up — it is a model your plan does not include at all, and waiting will not help.
-The best models are usually paid-tier only.
-Either pick another from the **Model** dropdown in the Account drawer, or enable billing on the Google Cloud project the key belongs to.
-Authorship offers you the picker when a pass fails this way.

-**The pass paused and carried on.** Every tier is rate-limited and a novel is dozens of requests in a row, so being told to slow down is ordinary.
-Authorship waits as long as Google asks and offers the chapter again, up to five times before giving up.
-Stopping the pass ends the wait as well.

-**Gemini would not take my key.** The key is checked when you sign in, so a key that worked and has stopped working has usually been revoked or has run out of quota — the message says which.
-Authorship forgets a key Gemini rejects and asks for a new one; `Authorship: Sign in to Gemini` asks again at any time.

 **Fixing the style left a chapter untouched.** A chapter is often several sections, and they have to come back as the same several.
 When the model runs